subquery/documentation/docs/subquery_network/node_operators/setup/security-guide.md

 **Since it's such a standard best practice, although it's not required, we rank Node Operators higher in the Node Operator leaderboard if they have SSL enabled.
 You can tell if a Node Operator has SSL enabled by confirming that the `Proxy Server Endpoint` in Node Operator's metadata starts with `https` instead of `http`.**

-### Enabling SSL

-**1. Purchase a domain name**: You can purchase a domain from a lot of domain providers, we won't be providing a guide on how to do this.
+### 1. Purchase a domain name

+You can purchase a domain from a lot of domain providers, we won't be providing a guide on how to do this.
 The rest of this guide assumes you have purchased `mysqindexer.com`

+### 2. Config DNS

-**2. Config DNS**: Add a A record to your domain that points to your Node Operator's server IP address.
+Add a A record to your domain that points to your Node Operator's server IP address.
 For example, we add an A record for `proxy.mysqindexer.com` to our server's IP `210.10.5.61`.

-**3. Get a SSL Cert**: You can get a free SSL Cert from [Let's Encrypt](https://letsencrypt.org/), they offer a lot of ways to get a SSL Cert, you can choose the [one that fits your needs](https://letsencrypt.org/docs/client-options/).
+### 3. Get a SSL Certificate

+You can get a free SSL Certificate from [Let's Encrypt](https://letsencrypt.org/), they offer a lot of ways to get a SSL certificate, you can choose the [one that fits your needs](https://letsencrypt.org/docs/client-options/).
 This tutorial will use Certbot + NGINX + Ubuntu as an example.

 3.1.
 Install Certbot: Check [https://certbot.eff.org/instructions](https://certbot.eff.org/instructions) on how to do this step
 3.2.
 Install Nginx: We will use nginx for two purpose.